Starry-lord/youtube_checker/README.md

 ## Description

-Run the title or description text of your Youtube video through the list to better anticipate demonetization before uploading.
+Run the title or description text of your Youtube video through the list of bad words to better anticipate demonetization, before uploading.

 ### Important notes about the ***Youtube Demonetization Words*** List:
 - Capitalization has no effect on monetization status